Sexually transmitted infections

 Signs and symptoms

 The majority of M. genitalium infections are asymptomatic.
-However, when patients are symptomatic, men present with NGU (i.e. dysuria and/or urethral discharge).
-Symptomatic women present with features of PID (pelvic pain and/or dyspareunia [pain during sexual intercourse] and/or post-coital bleeding).
+However, when patients are symptomatic, men present with NGU (i.e. dysuria and/or urethral discharge), while symptomatic women present with features of pelvic inflammatory disease (PID; i.e. pelvic pain and/or dyspareunia [pain during sexual intercourse] and/or post-coital bleeding).

 Historically, a lack of availability of M. genitalium testing, as well as poor test sensitivity and inadequate validation of assays, has not permitted adequate diagnosis.

 M. genitalium is not visible under light microscopy.
-It has a slow replicative cycle with extremely fastidious growth requirements, therefore, culture takes weeks to months.
+It has a slow replicative cycle with extremely fastidious growth requirements and, therefore, culture takes weeks to months.
 This is impractical, which means that molecular assays offer the most effective method for timely diagnosis.
-However, they lack both sensitivity and adequate laboratory validation, therefore, have not been extensively used.
+However, they lack both sensitivity and adequate laboratory validation and, therefore, have not been extensively used.